tiagonmas/ManagerReadme/README.md

 # Vacation

-With regards to vacation, please submit your vacation request in our tool.
+Please submit your vacation request in our tool.
 If you have a commitment that you have made, I trust that you won’t take vacation over it.
 Before you go, please send out a non-blocking, no reminder, meeting request to me and others on my team as well as other people you are actively working with.
 I also ask that when you are on vacation, set an OOTO message and fully disconnect.
 Prior to going on vacation, in order to have a seamless experience, please engage a peer for coverage.

 Likewise, if you need to do something personal during work hours you don’t need to ask for permission.
 Just book it on your calendar as out.
 Again, do the right thing.
 That includes an honest weeks work.

-# Calendar

-More on this in next weeks meeting.
-I will also be investigating if we can have a group vacation/OOTO calendar.
-More on that later.

-# Process
-Every job has a set of operational items which may not be fun but are a requirement of the job.
-This job is no exception.
-Any time I need to spend to chase you down or explain to upper management why you didn’t get something done or reject an expense report is wasted time.
-Please do your activity tracking, expenses, internal training, etc. done on time and correctly.
-We'll know more about weekly reports and VSTS soon.

 # 1:1's
-Starting next week, everyone should schedule a weekly, 1:1 with me.
+Everyone should schedule a weekly, 1:1 with me.
 I prefer that you schedule the meeting so it works in your time zone and you can avoid interrupting other meetings or work.

 One of my key philosophies is that I have a motivated team that I don't need to micromanage.
 I like to keep 1:1s less about the status of your work and more about how work is going, how I can be a sounding board for your ideas and if there is anything I can do to guide you, coach you or anything else that can improve your career.
-More on that below.

 If I'm traveling, I may, on occasion need to cancel due to timezone issues or conflicts.
 If I need to cancel, I can always make time for IMs or a conversation at another time.